isomerpages/moh-vaccinegov/_locations/polyclinics.md

 11.30am (morning session) and 3.30pm (afternoon session) Monday – Friday,<br>
 11.30am Saturday<br><br>

-From 30 June 2022, Jurong/ Yishun Polyclinic will no longer accept walk-ins for Pfizer Dose 1 primary vaccinations as the polyclinic will be converting to administer Novavax/Nuvaxovid vaccinations from 12 August 2022.
-The polyclinic will continue to administer Pfizer Dose 2 and Booster vaccinations for individuals who have already taken their Pfizer Dose 1 vaccination at the polyclinic.<br><br>
+From 30 June 2022, Jurong and Yishun Polyclinics will no longer accept walk-ins for Pfizer Dose 1 primary vaccinations as these polyclinic will be converting to administer Novavax vaccinations from 12 August 2022.
+These polyclinic will continue to administer Pfizer Dose 2 and Booster vaccinations for individuals who have already taken their Pfizer Dose 1 vaccination at the polyclinic.<br><br>

 **To book an appointment for paediatric vaccination:**<br>
 * Refer to polyclinics indicated with “Pfizer/Comirnaty (Adults & Children)” vaccine type<br>